hashicorp/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 * `insecure_ssl` - (Optional) Ignore SSL warnings when connecting to source control.
 * `location` - (Optional) Location of the source code from git or s3.
 * `report_build_status` - (Optional) Whether to report the status of a build's start and finish to your source provider.
 This option is only valid when your source provider is `GITHUB`, `BITBUCKET`, or `GITHUB_ENTERPRISE`.
+* `build_status_config` - (Optional) Contains information that defines how the build project reports the build status to the source provider.
+This option is only used when the source provider is `GITHUB`, `GITHUB_ENTERPRISE`, or `BITBUCKET`.
 * `source_identifier` - (Required) Source identifier.
 Source data will be put inside a folder named as this parameter inside AWS CodeBuild source directory
 * `type` - (Required) Type of repository that contains the source code to be built.
 Valid values: `CODECOMMIT`, `CODEPIPELINE`, `GITHUB`, `GITHUB_ENTERPRISE`, `BITBUCKET` or `S3`.